 Biden says he’s grateful Trump is safe after rally shooting, denounces political violence

-Washington (CNN) — President Joe Biden said in a statement Saturday he is grateful former President Donald Trump is safe after a shooting at his rally in Pennsylvania.
+Washington (CNN) — President Joe Biden said he is grateful former President Donald Trump is safe after a shooting at his rally in Pennsylvania.

-“I have been briefed on the shooting at Donald Trump’s rally in Pennsylvania,” Biden wrote.
-“I’m grateful to hear that he’s safe and doing well.”

-Biden added: “I’m praying for him and his family and for all those who were at the rally, as we await further information.
-Jill and I are grateful to the Secret Service for getting him to safety.
-There’s no place for this kind of violence in America.
-We must unite as one nation to condemn it.”
+Speaking from Rehoboth Beach, Delaware, about two hours after the shooting, Biden said, “There’s no place in America for this kind of violence.”

+“It’s sick,” the president added.
+Biden said he hoped to speak with Trump soon.

 The shooting – which is being investigated as an attempted assassination, according to law enforcement officials – left Trump bleeding from the ear.
 A spokesperson said the former president was doing “fine” and being treated at a medical facility.
 The suspected shooter and at least one rally attendee were killed, Butler County, Pennsylvania, District Attorney Richard Goldinger told CNN.

 Biden was attending mass at St. Edmond’s Catholic Church in Rehoboth Beach when the shooting occurred.
-The shooting marks a massive turning point for Biden’s presidency, reelection run and the country writ large.
+The shooting marks a massive turning point not only for the country, but for Biden’s role as president: he entered the church as a president fighting for his political future and exited in a familiar role – the nation’s counsellor in chief now tasked with bringing the United States together during a serious crisis.

+The shooting at Trump’s rally is a shocking turn in what has been a highly charged political season for both of the major-party candidates.
+Biden has pitched the race as the decision between the continuation and possible destruction of democracy in the United States.
+That rhetoric will now be closely examined in the aftermath of the apparent attack, including comments that the president made in a call with donors on July 8, during which he said, “It’s time to put Trump in the bullseye,” according to a summary of the call provided by his campaign.

+Biden said in a statement earlier Saturday that he was praying for Trump: “Jill and I are grateful to the Secret Service for getting him to safety.
+There’s no place for this kind of violence in America.
+We must unite as one nation to condemn it.”

 This is a breaking story and will be updated.